Images of Thailand – Photography Tour

 Day 4 - North up the Chao Phraya Valley

-Early morning canal tour through Amphawa before a departure overland across the Central Plains and their emerald green rice paddies to the town of Suphanburi and its famous Sam Chuk, or Hundred Year Market – a highly picturesque and photogenic spot set in a maze of narrow lanes and wooden riverside walkways.
-In the afternoon we’ll continue to Uthai Thani for a boat trip to its unique floating raft house settlement – thought to be one of the last remaining in Thailand.
+Departure overland across the Central Plains and their emerald green rice paddies to the town of Suphanburi and its famous Sam Chuk, or Hundred Year Market – a highly picturesque and photogenic spot set in a maze of narrow lanes and wooden riverside walkways.
+In the afternoon we’ll continue to Uthai Thani for a boat trip to see its unique floating raft house settlement – thought to be one of the last remaining in Thailand.

 Photo themes: architecture, landscapes, local life